lacrone/Missouri-Hub-Code-of-Conduct/citizen_code_of_conduct.md

 Current Chair (2020-21): Shannon Mawhiney, [SMawhiney@MissouriState.edu](mailto:SMawhiney@MissouriState.edu)

-Additionally, Steering Committee members are available to help participants who are experiencing unacceptable behavior to feel safe, for instance by providing escorts or contacting law enforcement if it is requested.

 Missouri Hub respondents will respect the privacy wishes of reporters and those experiencing unacceptable behavior.

 ## 6. Scope

-We expect all community participants (attendees, leaders, sponsors, and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to Missouri Hub business.
+We expect all participants (attendees, leaders, sponsors, and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to Missouri Hub business.

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members, for instance during MissouriHub social gatherings.

-## 7. Contact info

-[YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]

-## 8. License and attribution
+## 7. License and attribution

 The Citizen Code of Conduct is distributed by Missouri Hub (http://missourihub.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+Portions of text derived from the [Stumptown Syndicate Code of Conduct](http://stumptownsyndicate.org/), the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

 *Adopted by the Missouri Hub Steering Committee on Feb.
 24, 2020.*